enjuichang/Dcard-Crawler/README.md

 5. 執行程式

 ## English Version
-Due to the inaccessibility of crawling Dcard after the new update, this program scrapes the data from [PTT Brain](https://www.pttbrain.com/), which has the top 200 posts for each tags on Dcard.
+Due to the inaccessibility of crawling Dcard after the new update, this program scrapes the data from [PTT Brain](https://www.pttbrain.com/), which has the top 200 posts for each tag on Dcard.

 ## Getting Started
 1. Clone this repo to your local computer：